kcboggs/Code-201-/class-07.md

 # Tables
 - The table element is used to add tables to a web page.
-- A table is drawn out row ny row.
+- A table is drawn out row by row.
 Each row is created with the < tr > element.
 - Inside each row there are a number of cells represented by the <td> element (or < th > if it is a header).
 - You can make cells of a table span more than one row or column using the rowspan and the colspan attributes.
 - For long tables you can split the table into a < thead >, < tbody > and < tfoot >.